Data Transfer

 Note

 It is possible to use these command line tools if your local machine runs Windows, but you will need to use a ssh client (ex.
-PuTTY).
+CyberDuck).

 To simplify the data transfer process, we recommend that Windows users follow the How to Transfer Data with Cyberduck guide as detailed below.